 The Complete History of Housing Bubbles Around the World

-A housing bubble, at its simplest, refers to a sharp and unsustainable increase in the price of property in a particular region, driven not by underlying economic fundamentals but by exuberant market behavior and speculative demand.
+A housing bubble, is a sharp and unsustainable increase in the price of property in a particular region, driven less by rent, wages, supply constraints, and local income capacity than by easy credit, momentum psychology, and speculative demand.
 These bubbles are characterized by rapid surges in property prices to levels that are far above their inherent or “real” value.
-But what exactly causes these bubbles, and why should we concern ourselves with them?
+The uncomfortable part is that housing bubbles rarely feel irrational while they are happening.
+They feel like confirmation.
+The house is up.
+The neighbour is up.
+The newspaper is excited.
+The bank is lending.
+And then, suddenly, the financing math matters again.

 The Complete History of Housing Bubbles Around the World - Digital Art